dezihh/my-harmony-card/README.md

 ## How to find the device\_id?

 The device\_id: of each device can be found in the harmony???.conf at the end of the respective device definition and begins with _"id":_ .
-Please only accept the respective number.
+Please only use the respective number.
 Example: device\_id: 77085993

 ```